TheOdinProject/css-exercises/CONTRIBUTING.md

 ## How to Contribute

 The complexity of a change can determine how exactly you should go about contributing.
-Generally, simpler or more minor changes can just have an issue made or a PR created rather than needing to bring it up on our Discord server.
-Things that are simple or more minor that you should feel free to just create an issue or PR can include:
+Generally, simpler changes can just have an issue made or a PR created rather than needing to bring it up on our Discord server.
+Simple changes that you should feel free to just create an issue or PR for can include:

 * Typo or grammar fixes - "I noticed that this sentence in this lesson is using incorrect grammar."
 * Simple syntax errors - "This line of code is missing a closing element tag."
 * Clarifying questions - "This lesson says to use this syntax, but in a previous lesson we were told to use a different syntax.
 Which is correct?"
-* Small-scale changes - "I think including instructions about X could help minimize confusion at this step."
+* Other small-scale changes - "I think including instructions about X could help minimize confusion at this step."

-On the other hand, if you have a more complex suggestion or notice a more urgent issue, going to our [`contribution-suggestions-bugs-disccusion` Discord channel](https://discordapp.com/channels/505093832157691914/540903304046182425) can be a great way to get more of a discussion or receive feedback.
-This channel can also be used to share a link to an issue or PR you have created and to ask for feedback **if** you haven't seen any activity on the actual issue/PR for a while; just keep in mind that maintainers have busy lives and may not get to things immediately.
+If you have a more complex suggestion or notice a more urgent issue, going to our [contribution-suggestions-bugs-disccusion Discord channel](https://discordapp.com/channels/505093832157691914/540903304046182425) can be a great way to start a discussion or receive feedback.
+This channel can also be used to share a link to an issue or PR you have created **if** you haven't seen any activity on the actual issue/PR for a while; just keep in mind that maintainers have busy lives and may not get to things immediately.

-While you should also feel free to just create an issue for more complex or urgent changes rather than bring it up on our Discord, generally you should avoid spending the time to create a PR for such changes.
+While you should also feel free to just create an issue on a repo for more complex or urgent changes rather than bring it up on our Discord, generally you should avoid opening a PR for such changes.
 Depending what the PR entails, it may not be something we're looking to implement at this time or is not how we wish to go about things, and we don't want all of that time and work going to waste.
 Changes that may be more complex or urgent can include:

 * A complete rewrite of a lesson
 * Adding a completely new lesson
 * HTML in lessons is not displaying properly
 * A new feature for the website

-Regardless of the complexity of a change, when you wish to make a contribution you should follow any further instructions in this guide.
+Regardless of the complexity of a change, when you wish to make a contribution on a TOP repo you should follow any further instructions in this guide.

+### Check Before Doing Anything

+It's important that you look through any open issues or PRs in a repo before attempting to submit a new issue or work on a change, regardless of the complexity.
+This will help avoid any duplicates from being made, as well as prevent more than one person working on the same thing at the same time.

+If your proposal already exists in an open issue or PR, but you feel therer are details missing, comment on the issue/PR to let those involved know of those missing details.

 ### Being Assigned an Issue

-If you would like to work on an existing issue in the repo:
+If you would like to work on an existing issue in a repo:

 1) Find an issue that is not currently assigned to anyone.
-    * A couple of good places to start are ["help wanted" issues](https://github.com/TheOdinProject/css-exercises/labels/Status%3A%20Help%20Wanted) or ["good first issue" issues](https://github.com/TheOdinProject/css-exercises/labels/Type%3A%20Good%20First%20Issue)
+    * A couple of good places to start are issues with the `Status: Help Wanted` or `Type: Good First Issue` labels.
+You can filter the issues list to only show ones with these (or any) specific labels to make them easier to find.

 2) Ask to be assigned the issue by a maintainer.
     * **If you are not a maintainer, do not give others permission to work on an issue**

 3) **Wait to be assigned the issue before starting any work**.

-4) After being assigned, address each item listed in the acceptance criteria.
+4) After being assigned, address each item listed in the acceptance criteria, if any exist.
-    * If there are no acceptance criteria stated in the issue, ask the maintainer that assigned you the issue if any exist.
+   * If an issue doesn't have any acceptance criteria, feel free to go about resolving the issue however you wish.
+You can also ask the maintainer that assigned you the issue if there are any specific acceptance criteria.

 ### Creating an Issue

-If you would like to make a small change (fixing a typo, updating a link, etc.) that is not part of an existing issue, you are welcome to make the change and submit a PR without creating an official issue.
+1. If you would like to make a simple change that is not part of an existing issue, you are welcome to skip the next step and just submit a PR with your proposed change(s).

-If you do not wish to make a small change yourself and instead want to create an issue for it, or if you would like to propose a more significant change:

-1. Go through the open issues and make sure an issue doesn't already exist.
-    * If the issue already exists, but there are details you feel are missing, leave a comment on the already opened issue

-2. If the issue doesn't already exist, create a new one and **read the issue template in its entirety and fill out all applicable sections**.
+2. Create a new issue and **read the issue template in its entirety and fill out all applicable sections**.
    * The title of the issue should be in `file/exercise/folder: brief description of issue` format.
 This makes it easier for anyone to quickly see what an issue is for, reducing the possibility of a duplicate issue from being made.
    * If you would like to be assigned the issue you are creating, complete the applicable checkbox in the issue template.
 Note that this does not guarantee that you will be assigned the issue, but rather it lets maintainers know that you are interested.

 ### Setting Up Your Local Clone

-Before you begin working on anything, be sure you follow these steps in order to set up a clone on your local machine:
+Before you begin working on anything, make sure you follow these steps in order to set up a clone on your local machine:

 1. Fork this repo to your own GitHub account.
 If you don't know how to do so, follow the GitHub documentation on how to [fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

-2. Clone this repo to your local machine with one of the following commands, replacing the `<your username>` text with your actual GitHub username:
+2. Clone this repo to your local machine with one of the commands below.
+Be sure the `<your username>` text is replaced with your actual GitHub username, and the `<repo name>` with the actual repo name.
+You can also read the GitHub documentaiton on [cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

     ```bash
-    # If you have SSH set up with Git
+    # If you have SSH set up with Git:
-    git clone git@github.com:<your username>/css-exercises.git
+    git clone git@github.com:<your username>/<repo name>.git
-    # Otherwise for HTTPS
+    # Otherwise for HTTPS:
-    git clone https://github.com/<your username>/css-exercises.git
+    git clone https://github.com/<your username>/<repo name>.git

+    # An example:
+    git clone git@github.com:Odinson/css-exercises.git
     ```

-3. `cd` into the directory of your local clone, then set the upstream remote so you can keep your local clone synced with TOP's original repo:
+3. `cd` into the directory of your local clone, then set the upstream remote so you can keep your local clone synced with TOP's original repo.
+The `<repo name>` below should be the same as the one you used when creating your local clone in the previous step.

     ```bash
-    # If you have SSH set up with Git
+    # If you have SSH set up with Git:
-    git remote add upstream git@github.com:TheOdinProject/css-exercises.git
+    git remote add upstream git@github.com:TheOdinProject/<repo name>.git
-    # Otherwise for HTTPS
+    # Otherwise for HTTPS:
+    git remote add upstream https://github.com/TheOdinProject/<repo name>.git

+    # An example:
     git remote add upstream https://github.com/TheOdinProject/css-exercises.git
     ```